Round up of skincare containing retinaldehyde like the Medik8 Crystal Retinal at every price point

 So it's pretty amazing that we can guess now which products may very well all have this IconicA active.
 There is definitely an argument to be made that all of the product ingredient lists are different and some of these products that contain IconicA could also contain additional ingredients that make them different or better.
 This is true, we don't know specific ingredient concentrations, quality or processing.
 These are factors that indeed affect the price and efficacy of a product.
 But when one is looking for a retinal product, we think it's more reasonable to consider the fact that the main function of a Retinal product relates to the working of the Retinal.
 In the case of the products below, it's worth an extra look to see if this Retinal formulation might be right for you.

-The other products we found potentially containing IconicA are:
+The other products we found potentially containing IconicA at a variety of pricepoints are:

 Allies Of Skin 1A Retinal & Peptides Overnight Mask ($109 for 50mL)